-- JSON\REJECT\DUPLICATES Issue a decoding error if any JSON object in the input text contains duplicate keys.
-Without this flag, the value of the last occurence of each key ends up in the result.
+- JSON_REJECT_DUPLICATES Issue a decoding error if any JSON object in the input text contains duplicate keys.
+Without this flag, the value of the last occurrence of each key ends up in the result.
 Key equivalence is checked byte-by-byte, without special Unicode comparison algorithms.
-New in version 2.1. - JSON\DISABLE\EOF\CHECK By default, the decoder expects that its whole input constitutes a valid JSON text, and issues an error if there's extra data after the otherwise valid JSON input.
-With this flag enabled, the decoder stops after decoding a valid JSON array or object, and thus allows extra data after the JSON text.
-New in version 2.1.
+New in version 2.1. - JSON_DECODE_ANY By default, the decoder expects an array or object as the input.
+With this flag enabled, the decoder accepts any valid JSON value.